-Those who thrift, are a bit like those who fish: you never know what you’ll catch—if anything—but coming back empty-handed is not a deterrent from optimistically embarking again—it’s a new day, after all.
+Those who thrift, are a bit like those who fish: you never know what you’ll catch—if anything—but coming back empty-handed is not a deterrent from optimistically embarking again—each day is a new day, after all.
 And, as we both say, You never know.

 Like fishers, we have stories.